Hang on, I got to get something out of this printer that looks like it's about to devour me, I'm told.

 There have been people in other endeavors of human activity who have known of inherent risks and have lied about them.

-If anything, your words will serve only to uh embolden people's efforts to spread the sport of soccer, and I hope that doesn't incorporate an increased number of injuries and so on and so forth.
+If anything, your words will serve only to embolden people's efforts to spread the sport of soccer, and I hope that doesn't incorporate an increased number of injuries and so on and so forth.

 Well, me too.

-Uh I can only bring the information to the people.
+I can only bring the information to the people.

-Uh if anger at me, if anger at me causes others to get more people into this game.
+If anger at me, if anger at me causes others to get more people into this game, I can't be held accountable for that.

 I love the game, and I play a little bit of football as well.

-But I tell you I would never take my chances on the football field.
+But I tell you, I would never take my chances on the football field.

 And you took chances that you didn't even know you were taking on the soccer field, and that's my point.